Fact-checked by the Smart Insurance 101 editorial team

 Is home based business insurance tax deductible?

 Yes, in most cases.
-The IRS allows self-employed individuals to deduct the business-use portion of insurance premiums as a business expense.
-Consult IRS Publication 535 or a tax professional to calculate the deductible portion accurately based on your home office square footage percentage.
+The IRS allows self-employed individuals to deduct the business-use portion of insurance premiums as a business expense under IRS Publication 535.
+Consult Publication 535 or a tax professional to calculate the deductible portion accurately based on your home office square footage percentage.

 What happens if a client is injured at my home office?